spellerberg/quire-rife/content/chapter1.md

 While he was at Fort Jessup, a musket ball was removed from Chambliss’ thigh.
 He had been wounded in a fight on the Upper Colorado River a month or two before.
 He was then ordered by General Houston to go to Vicksburg, Mississippi to deliver messages and to raise a battalion of cavalry.
 Subsequently, Houston asked Chambliss to encourage men to come to Texas as settlers.
 Towards that end, in the late summer and fall of 1836, Chambliss delivered speeches before gatherings in Jefferson, Warren and Claiborne Counties in Mississippi to encourage farmers to move to Texas.[^70]

-###Samuel Chambliss returned to the United States after the Texas Revolution.
+### Samuel Chambliss returned to the United States after the Texas Revolution.

 Samuel was furloughed from the Texas army at Nacogdoches in October 1836[^71] along with the majority of the army.[^72] He received a discharge paper that he lost in 1862 or 1863 when, according to Chambliss, “our house in Louisiana was broken into by force by the Federal Army and said Discharge and letters with my library were destroyed”.[^73] In the fall of 1836, Samuel Chambliss returned to Carroll Parish where he recovered from his wounds.[^74] He then returned to Jefferson County, Mississippi where he may have inherited land.
 He and Jane T. Scott had married in 1833.
 They settled down to raise a family and to operate a plantation, growing cotton with ten slave laborers.[^75] By 1860 he owned 116 slaves and was living in Carroll Parish.[^76]

 Samuel told war stories to friends and family upon his return home.
 His audience included his older brother, Nathaniel, and his nephew, Tom Rife.
 Samuel must have extolled the agricultural potential of Washington County, Texas; an area with which he was familiar.
 The availability of good, cheap land influenced his brother Nathaniel to move to Texas in 1838.
 Nathaniel had already outlived two wives and may have been seeking a healthier climate.
 Like many other farmers, he may have been escaping financial trouble caused by the Panic of 1837.
 Young Tom, who never wanted to be a farmer, may have been attracted by the prospect of war and Indian fights.

-###Farmers from the Old South immigrated to Texas after 1836.
+### Farmers from the Old South immigrated to Texas after 1836.

 There were three principal routes leading to Texas in 1838.
 Perhaps the most common was by ship from New Orleans via the Gulf of Mexico to Galveston or a landing on the Gulf coast.[^77] The usual overland route was by steamer up the Red River to Natchitoches and then along the Old Spanish or San Antonio Road (El Camino Real) through to Nacogdoches in Texas.[^78] Settlers traveling this road passed through the largely uninhabited Neutral Ground in western Louisiana, crossed the Sabine River at Gain’s Ferry and passed through the villages of San Augustine and Nacogdoches.
 There they bought corn from already established farmers.[^79]  The best route for wagons was said to be through San Augustine, Nacogdoches, Washington-on-the-Brazos, and Columbus and then on to the Lavaca River and Spring Hill.[^80] Samuel Chambliss was familiar with the Old Spanish Road and he probably recommended that route to Nathaniel as the safest and easiest way to reach Texas.
 A third, less commonly used route, the Opelousas Road, went overland through southwestern Louisiana.[^81]

 Large numbers of emigrants traveled overland to Texas after the battle of San Jacinto in ox-carts, in wagons, on foot and on horseback.
 Many were encouraged to immigrate to Texas between 1837 and 1841 with the promise of a 640-acre head-right.
 Prior to the American Revolution, some British colonies on the Atlantic coast offered a head-right of either fifty or 100 acres, either to the immigrant himself or the immigrant’s sponsor.[^82] After the American Revolution all land west of the thirteen original states became the property of the Federal government, which did not continue the practice of giving a head-right to new arrivals to its territories.
 Most prospective Texas settlers came from states or territories that offered settlers no free land other than soldier’s bounties.[^83]

-A growing number of farmers in the southern states were in search of better, cheaper land[^84] and Texas river bottomland was known to be fertile and suitable for cotton.[^85]  Men such as Samuel Chambliss, who had traveled to Texas during the Texas War for Independence, spoke impressively about the agricultural potential of the Republic.
+A growing number of farmers in the southern states were in search of better, cheaper land[^84] and Texas river bottomland was known to be fertile and suitable for cotton.[^85]  Men such as Samuel Chambliss, who had traveled to Texas during the Texas War for Independence, spoke impressively of the agricultural potential of the Republic.
 What attracted their attention were the board river valleys of the Sabine, Neches, Trinity, Brazos and the Colorado Rivers.[^86]

 The Texas Congress levied few taxes and financed government operations by issuing government paper and land certificates.[^87] As a result, land certificates were cheap and plentiful.[^88] A land certificate, whether it was soldier’s scrip or a head-right, gave the holder the right to claim a given amount of vacant land anywhere in the public domain.
 Since the high cost of locating, surveying and patenting the land had to be paid by the prospective settler before he could receive title,[^89] many new emigrants found it advantageous to rent or to lease land from speculators rather than making a land claim based a land certificate.[^90]

-###Nathaniel Chambliss settled in Washington County in 1838.
+### Nathaniel Chambliss settled in Washington County in 1838.

 It is unclear when Thomas Rife came to Texas.
 He may have accompanied his uncle, Nathaniel Chambliss, when Nathaniel moved from Carroll Parish to Washington County, Texas in 1838.[^91] There was a great deal of migration to Texas immediately after becoming a republic although the pace of new arrivals slowed following the Panic of 1837.[^92]  The Panic was followed by a lengthy recession that affected Texas as well as the United States and cotton prices fell by 50%, bankrupting many businesses, including planters.